originalop/Automate-The-Boring-Stuff-With-Python/README.md

 ```

 # String concatenation and replication:
 **`+` operator is used to concate two strings.
-It won't change origina string instead create new one after concatenation**
+It won't change original string instead create new one after concatenation**

 ```
 firstName="Hello"